 The evaluation for this course is pass/fail.
-To pass, students are required to actively participate in at least 75% of classes, take part in class discussions and conversations on the OWL website (Forum and Chat), demonstrate knowledge of the assigned class materials (readings, videos, etc.), and prepare products for their professional careers as we will discuss in class and with Guest Speakers (such as the resume, the preparation of a simulated job interview, etc.).
+To pass, students must attend classes (see note on attendance under important policies), are required to actively participate in class discussions and activities, and take part in class discussions and conversations on the Brightspace website (Forum), demonstrate knowledge of the assigned class materials (readings, videos, etc.), and prepare products for their professional careers as we will discuss in class and with Guest Speakers (such as the resume, the preparation of a simulated job interview, etc.).